-Of the total grade, 20% is made by individual work (active participation in classes, completion of tasks and case studies, presentations).
-Students write a mid-term test for 30% of the grade.
-The remaining 50% is made by the end-term written examination.
+Of the total grade, 40% is made by individual work (active participation in classes, completion of tasks and case studies, presentations).
+The remaining 60% is made by the end-term written examination.
 For successful completion of the course, a minimum of 50.01% must be achieved in all activities!